awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 When a state reports an error and either there is no `Retry` field, or if retries fail to resolve the error, Step Functions scans through the catchers in the order listed in the array\.
 When the error name appears in the value of a catcher's `ErrorEquals` field, the state machine transitions to the state named in the `Next` field\.

 The reserved name `States.ALL` that appears in a catcher's `ErrorEquals` field is a wildcard that matches any error name\.
 It must appear alone in the `ErrorEquals` array and must appear in the last catcher in the `Catch` array\.
+The name `States.TaskFailed` also acts a wildcard and matches any error except for `States.Timeout`\.

 The following example of a `Catch` field transitions to the state named `RecoveryState` when a Lambda function outputs an unhandled Java exception\.
 Otherwise, the field transitions to the `EndState` state\.